 Crow:[Having knocked off Tom's head during a martial arts duel] Uh-oh...I broke him.

 Another skit involved Servo blasting Crow with his 'peaceful' death ray.
 When Crow comes from off-screen, he's quite damaged and has a small fire in his head-net, and the gang have a good laugh about it.
-However, the fire quickly escalated, and everything from Crow's screams to Servo and Mike's increasingly nervous laughter are legit.
+However, it turns out that ping-pong balls, such as the ones Crow's eyes were made out of, were rather flammable, and the fire quickly escalated, and everything from Crow's screams to Servo and Mike's increasingly nervous laughter are legit.
 The edit cuts off before the actors can break character: